pprmint/pprmint.de/README.md

 `pnpm dev` to look at the site on [localhost:3000](http://localhost:3000).

-The [.env.example](.env.example) file contains the API endpoint and key to access a Strapi instance used to manage content on some pages.
-It also contains SMTP details for the contact form.
+The [.env.example](.env.example) file contains various credentials for Payload and the S3 storage adapter, along with details to SMTP mail transfer.